Wolfgang-check24/bitbucket-cascade-merge/README.md

 Here are the environment variables you'll need to set:

 `RELEASE_BRANCH_PREFIX` - the prefix of the branches you use for your releases.
-We use `release/` at our shop so our release branches look like `release/2020.12.0` the app uses this to look up branches to target PRs against as well as for some substitutions in semver.go
+We use `release/` at our shop so our release branches look like `release/2020.12.0` ~~the app uses this to look up branches to target PRs against as well as for some substitutions in semver.go~~ But also more sophisticated stuff like release/product/2024.34.0 is supported.
+Prefix really just needed to idenfy your release branchen (in contrast to feature, development or hotfix branchen)

 `DEVELOPMENT_BRANCH_NAME` - this should typically be `develop`.
 If you're not using `develop` for your current develop branch, I question your life choices, but it's a free country.
+Or use `main` in case your prever that

 `BITBUCKET_USERNAME` - Username for bitbucket user that will be doing the API calls and creating the automatic pull requests.
 It's best if this is a non-human user, i.e. a dedicated bitbucket account for builds or bots.